New Mpesa Tariffs – Safaricom Kenya introduces Mpesa Kadogo

 Harrison M, author, editor and owner at mpesacharges.com

-Harrison M, Owner and editor of Spend Billionaires Money Game
+Harrison M, owner and editor

 Harry started this website as a finance blog back in 2015, when mobile money and sports betting were the rage in his part of the world.
 But over the years the content policy has been evolving, just as both the authors and the times have been changing.
 He is a calm person and during his free time you might catch him riding his bike, playing football with his son, watching movies or just chilling.
-About.me | Twitter | VK | LinkedIn